QuestCode/thema-2.1-slm/BSS/Resources/Notes on BSS by Maurits.md

 Process-contention scope (PCS) is user level thread competition within the process scheduler.
 System-contention scope (SCS) is competition among all threads in system.

-Homogeneous processors within a multiprocessor: Same types of processors.s Asymmetric multiprocessing: only one processor accesses the system data structures, alleviating the need for data sharing.
+Homogeneous processors within a multiprocessor: Same types of processors.
+Asymmetric multiprocessing: only one processor accesses the system data structures, alleviating the need for data sharing.
 Symmetric multiprocessing (SMP): each processor is self-scheduling, all processes in common ready queue, or each has its own private queue of ready processes.